Funnel Cake

-My family loves it when I decide to make funnel cakes.
-All that’s missing are the carnival games, but my kitchen is a constant circus so that ticks the box!
+- They taste exactly like the ones from the fair.
+All that’s missing is the carnival games, but my kitchen is a constant circus so that ticks the box!

-- It’s customizable.
-You can add whatever toppings you want or keep it simple with just a little powdered sugar.
+- Customizable.
+Add your favorite toppings, or just keep them simple with a little powdered sugar.

 - Sugar.
 Adds essential sweetness.
-White sugar is best, but brown sugar will work as well.
+White sugar is best, but brown sugar works.

 - Milk.
-I used unsweetened almond milk, but any dairy or nondairy milk will work.
+I used unsweetened almond milk, but use any milk of your preference.

 - Eggs.
 Lightly whisked.